alextegelid/Wordpress-new-project-config/readme.md

 Tip : If you are using Alfred or an other launcher application, you can execute the script from everywhere!

 ##Changelog

+###v1.4
+- Now supports the setup of virtual hosts
+- Added config settings for the virtual hosts
+- Only supports MAMP

 ###v1.3.2
 - fixe a mySQL issue